 Ad Loading...

 High-performance executives are those who can precisely explain — supported with data — why their organization has achieved success.
-And not the success that happened to them, rather the success they purposefully designed and delivered.
+And not the success that happened to them, but the success they purposefully designed and delivered.

 Steps to Success